maxacode/instacraw/README.md

 #Max Derevencha - 04/20/2018

 What it does:
-From a list of users in a file it gets RECENT 12 PIC URL's and (LIKE's) for those POSTs.
+From a list of users in a file it gets all of their post's URL's and LIKE's for those POSTs.

-Tested on: Python 3.6: Ubuntu, Windows 10.
+Tested on: Python 3.5 - 3.6: Ubuntu, Windows 10.

 InstaCrawl Info/Instructions: